Consequences Of Driving With The Emissions Light ON

 2. Faulty Exhaust Gas Recirculation Valve

-The valve ensures that the fuel gets entirely utilized and the exit of the exhaust gases into the environment diminishes.
+The valve ensures that the fuel gets entirely utilized and the exit of the exhaust gasses into the environment diminishes.
 In simple words, the EGR helps regulate the car’s emissions into the atmosphere.

 That is why it is essential to visit a mechanic who would inspect the system and replace the EGR valve if required.
-Refer to maintenance tips for a DIY process to clean EGR valve.
+Refer to maintenance tips for a DIY process to clean EGR valves.

 3. Malfunctioning Vacuum Hose